 THE RACONTEURS TO DROP NEW ALBUM, VIDEO NEXT WEEK

-In what is the recording industry equivalent of traveling at warp speed, The Raconteurs will make their second Horse Racing Fields album, Consolers Of The Lonely, available everywhere in every format on Tuesday, March 25, less than a month after the band wrapped up the mixing and sequencing of the 14 songs included on the record.
+In what is the recording industry equivalent of traveling at warp speed, The Raconteurs will make their second Racing Tips album, Consolers Of The Lonely, available everywhere in every format on Tuesday, March 25, less than a month after the band wrapped up the mixing and sequencing of the 14 songs included on the record.
 Read more.

 STILL MR. NICE GUY

 In this week's edition of The Amen Corner, Rev. Keith A. Gordon explores a recent retrospective of Jason Ringenberg's solo career, Best Tracks And Side Tracks 1979-2007, and reflects on how "one of the nicest people ... you'll ever meet" has survived in the cutthroat world of the music business.
 Read more.

 The Amen Corner: All $tar still in the game

 Cashville Chronicles: The Song Remains the Thing